What’s Cardiac Arrest? Understanding Symptoms, Causes, and Care

 Define Cardiac Arrest: A Critical Medical Emergency

 Understanding this definition and the urgency of what's cardiac arrest is vital.
 It serves as a reminder of the need for immediate intervention.
-If you or someone you care about experiences symptoms of heart failure, please do not hesitate to seek help.
+If you or someone you care about experiences symptoms of cardiac arrest, please do not hesitate to seek help.
 Your awareness and prompt action could make all the difference in a life-threatening situation.
 Remember, you are not alone; support is available to guide you through these challenging times.

 This flowchart guides you through the critical actions to take if someone is experiencing cardiac arrest.
 Follow the arrows to understand what to do at each step; timely actions can save a life.